 I was excited to hear that Kidd’s work at Gamble Sands is not likely over, with ideas for a second golf course currently simmering on the back burner.
 While the current 18-hole layout and well-appointed rooms overlooking the Cascade Putting Course are certainly worth the trip in itself, a second golf course would elevate the property to the next level — a destination where you could easily stay a week.
 Kidd believes that if everything comes together, the second layout could be as good, if not even better than the original, given the untapped pieces of land out there that he wasn’t able to utilize in the original layout.

 Our trip to Gamble Sands was among one of our favorites in recent memory.
-It’s hard to believe that almost everyone we talked to from Canada about the trip hadn’t even heard of the place.
-It’s within a days drive of our hometown of Calgary, Alberta, and only a couple hour jaunt from British Columbia’s famous Okanagan Valley, yet nobody had any idea.
+It’s hard to believe that almost everyone from Canada we told about the trip hadn’t even heard of the place.
+It’s within a one-day drive of our hometown of Calgary, Alberta, and only a couple hour jaunt from British Columbia’s famous Okanagan Valley, yet nobody had any idea.

 Well, it’s worth committing it to memory now, because I suspect you’ll be hearing a lot more about Gamble Sands in the future.
 Pure links golf with much better weather.
 How can you beat that?